convenia/Pigeon/docs/BASICS.md

  3. [RPC](#remote-procedure-call)

 ## Introducing
- The Pigeon was made to be a simple interface to messaging, with a fast way of publish and consume messages and a Laravel way of testing the application.
+ Pigeon was made to be a simple messaging interface with fast ways of publishing and consuming messages and a Laravel way of testing the application.

- Pigeon will automatically create the exchange that you are using, the queue and bind the routing key.
+ Pigeon will automatically create the exchange, queue and bind the routing key.

 ## Publish
- To publish a message using the application exchange and a routing key:
+ To publish a message using the application's exchange and a routing key:

 ```php
 use Pigeon;